SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 - Analyze
 - Modernize

-### Step 1: Learn what group connection does to your site
+### Step 1: Learn what group-connection does to your site

-Getting familiar with what group connection does to your site is important, and therefore we recommend that you do a manual group connection for some test sites by using the user interface option.
+Getting familiar with what group-connection does to your site is important, and therefore we recommend that you do a manual group-connection for some test sites by using the user interface option.
 An important aspect to evaluate is whether you want to keep the newly created modern home page.
 As part of the modernization script, you'll be able to create a tailored home page, but if the default one serves your needs, that's the preferred option.

 ### Step 2: Analyze your site environment